xbeat/Machine-Learning/README.md

 Uniform Manifold Approximation and Projection (UMAP) is a dimensionality reduction technique used for visualizing high-dimensional data.
 It preserves both local and global structure, making it effective for various data types.

+## Pandas AutoProfiler Automated DataFrame Analysis

+Introduction to Pandas AutoProfiler

+AutoProfiler is an advanced DataFrame profiling tool that automatically generates comprehensive statistical analysis and visual representations of Pandas DataFrames.
+It provides instant insights into data quality, distributions, correlations, and missing values without writing explicit profiling code.

 ## Creating and Manipulating PyTorch Tensors

 Introduction to PyTorch Tensors